- Category : Development

 Note: all of the ones listed above utilize their own third-party servers for compressing images.
 You should always bulk compress images offsite for performance reasons. 👍

-We use Imagify on the Kinsta blog and so we’ll show you how it works.
+We use Imagify on the HostSEO blog and so we’ll show you how it works.
 They have a free plan, but even their pro plans are priced very reasonably.
 We optimize quite a few images and we are using the “Lite” plan (1 GB per month) just fine.
 Pay yearly and it’s less than $4.25 a month.

 Imagify has three different optimization levels: